bensadeh/circumflex/README.md

 </p>

 ## Favorites
-You can save submissions you'd like to revisit by adding them to Favorites.
-Press <kbd>f</kbd> to add the highlighted submission to your Favorites list.
-Press <kbd>x</kbd> to remove the highlighted submission from your Favorites list.
+You can save submissions you'd like to revisit later by adding them to Favorites.
+Press <kbd>f</kbd> to add the currently highlighted submission to your Favorites list.
+Favorited items can be removed with <kbd>x</kbd>.

 Favorites are stored in `favorites.json` in `~/.config/circumflex`.